ui-js/web-components/src/menus/README.md

 When the command requires additional input to be completed, end the label with an ellipsis character (…).
 Do not use three dots (...) or any other punctuation.

-**Use a separator in between groups of related commands.** Grouping related commands can make scanning the menu quicker.
+**Use a divider in between groups of related commands.** Grouping related commands can make scanning the menu quicker.

 **You may use icons to make commands easier to recognize.** Do not use purely